Lorena0105/HaloClassifier/README.md

 - Contigs <1 kb → classified with *small* model but flagged (`below_training_range = True`) in the final report.
 - Contigs 100–105 kb → treated as *extralarge* (no fragmentation).
-- Contigs >105 kb → automatically fragmented into ≤105 kb segments before classification.
+- Contigs >105 kb → automatically fragmented into pieces between 40 kb and 105 kb before classification.
 Fragment probabilities are averaged for the final prediction.

 #### Probability Threshold [-p]
 Users can optionally filter contigs based on a minimum predicted probability for either chromosome or plasmid.